clarkfitzg/clarkfitzg.github.io/_posts/2018-02-23-selecting-rows-using-different-R-packages.md

 - [dplyr](http://dplyr.tidyverse.org/)

 These packages are not mutually exclusive, ie one might mix two of them.
-We can refer to them as DSL's because they all offer distinct syntax to perform operations that resemble SQL type queries on tables.
+We can refer to them as domain specific languages (DSL)'s because they all offer distinct syntax to perform operations that resemble SQL type queries on tables.
 They go beyond SQL since they support general R functions.

 I'm interested in these DSL's for the purpose of code analysis and code transformations, for example creating parallel code from serial.
-To analyze the code we need to precisely understand the semantics when each function uses [Nonstandard evaluation](http://adv-r.had.co.nz/Computing-on-the-language.html) (NSE).
+To analyze the code we need to precisely understand the semantics when each function uses [nonstandard evaluation](http://adv-r.had.co.nz/Computing-on-the-language.html) (NSE).

 This post shows all the different common ways to do a basic row selection